JellyLu/mobile-web-specialist-note-book/README.md

 Since only one service worker can be active at a time (for a given scope), even though the new service worker is installed, it isn't activated until the existing service worker is no longer in use.
 By closing all pages under the old service worker's control, we are able to activate the new service worker.

-The browser detects a byte difference between the new and existing service worker file (because of the added comment), so the new service worker is installed.
-Since only one service worker can be active at a time (for a given scope), even though the new service worker is installed, it isn't activated until the existing service worker is no longer in use.
-By closing all pages under the old service worker's control, we are able to activate the new service worker.